 "It's a complex ethical question — whether disadvantaging accidents of birth should be compensated for in the admissions process," said Mandery, who teaches at John Jay College in New York.
 "But there's no plausible moral claim that accidents of birth that advantage you — like being a man, or being a white man, or being a rich, white man — should give you a further advantage."

-Four of the world's top 10 universities explicitly don't allow for legacy preferences in admissions decisions: Caltech, Oxford, Cambridge and the University of California at Berkeley.
+Five of the world's top 10 universities explicitly don't rely on legacy preferences in admissions decisions: the Massachusetts Institute of Technology, Caltech, Oxford, Cambridge and the University of California at Berkeley.